-Queen Mary University works with local schools, colleges and students to break down the barriers facing students from groups underrepresented in Higher Education, such as:
+Queen Mary University of London works with local schools, colleges and students to break down the barriers facing students from groups underrepresented in Higher Education, such as:

 - Students whose parents did not attend Higher Education and/or have non-professional jobs

 - Students eligible for Disabled Students Allowance

 - Young carers

 - Those living in local authority care, or care leavers

 - Students who are or have been eligible for free school meals.